 “Gardiner was with us: The legendary British conductor performed in Russia for the first time… the choir performed incredibly dynamically and expressively.”

-“one of the best, if not the best, concerts of the year”
+“Gardiner and his wonderful Choir mesmerized the audience… one of the best, if not the best, concerts of the year”

 “The vocal colors are expressed with perfect balance and total transparency… simply dazzling”

-Click here for reviews and images from the tour.
+Click here for images from the tour.

 Purcell Jehova, quam multi sunt hostes